+As a result of these remarkable normal mode specifications, minimal (if any) antialias filtering is required in front of the LTC2413.
+If passive RC components are placed in front of the LTC2413, the input dynamic current should be considered (see Input Current section).
+In cases where large effective RC time constants are used, an external buffer amplifier may be required to minimize the effects of dynamic input current.
 Traditional high order delta-sigma modulators, while providing very good linearity and resolution, suffer from potential instabilities at large input signal levels.
-The proprietary architecture used for the LTC2410 third order modulator resolves this problem and guarantees a predictable stable behavior at input signal levels of up to 150% of full scale.
-In many industrial applications, it is not uncommon to have to measure microvolt level signals superimposed over volt level perturbations and LTC2410 is eminently suited for such tasks.
+The proprietary architecture used for the LTC2413 third order modulator resolves this problem and guarantees a predictable stable behavior at input signal levels of up to 150% of full scale.
+In many industrial applications, it is not uncommon to have to measure microvolt level signals superimposed over volt level perturbations and LTC2413 is eminently suited for such tasks.
 When the perturbation is differential, the specification of interest is the normal mode rejection for large input signal levels.
-With a reference voltage $V{\text{RFF}} = 5V$, the LTC2410 has a full-scale differential input range of 5V peak-to-peak.
-Figures 43 and 44 show measurement results for the LTC2410 normal mode rejection ratio with a 7.5V peak-to-peak (150% of full scale) input signal superimposed over the more traditional normal mode rejection ratio results obtained with a 5V peak-to-peak (full scale) input signal.
-In Figure 43, the LTC2410 uses the internal oscillator with the notch set at 60Hz ($F_0 = LOW$) and in Figure 44 it uses the internal oscillator with the notch set at 50Hz ($F_0 = HIGH$).
-It is clear that the LTC2410 rejection performance is maintained with no compromises in this extreme situation.
-When operating with large input signal levels, the user must observe that such signals do not violate the device absolute maximum ratings.
+With a reference voltage $V{REF} = 5V$ , the LTC2413 has a full-scale differential input range of 5V peak-to-peak.
+Figure 42 shows measurement results for the LTC2413 normal mode rejection ratio with a 7.5V peak-to-peak (150% of full scale) input signal superimposed over the more traditional normal mode rejection ratio results obtained with a 5V peak-to-peak (full scale) input signal.
+It is clear that the LTC2413 rejection performance is maintained with no compromises in this extreme situation.
+When operating with large input signal levels, the user must observe that such signals do not violate the device's absolute maximum ratings.